-Typically, you shouldn’t start shopping for a dress until the bride has selected her dress as well as those for the bridesmaids.
+Typically, you shouldn’t start shopping for a dress until the bride has selected her wedding dress as well as those for the bridal party.
 If this hasn’t happened by about six to eight months before the wedding, check in with your daughter to see if she has a timeline, or ask if she is ok with you beginning to shop.
 Then, make sure you call the mother of the groom to let her know the details—like color and style—of the dress you plan to buy for the wedding day, plus share information about when you plan to start your search.
-This will give her a better idea of what outfit she should be looking for and when.
+This will give her a better idea of what kind of outfit she should be looking for—and when she should start looking.

 Unless you are specifically asked to do so by the bride, both mothers should avoid matching each other or the bridesmaids’ dresses.
 However, coordination is still crucial for chic photographs on the big day.
 So, at the very least, both mothers will want to wear colors that complement the other.
 But it’s important to check in with the bride before you make any decisions.
 Maybe she envisions everyone wearing neutral tones, or perhaps she prefers bold and bright.
 Regardless of her preference, chances are she has one, so make sure you know what it is.